-- Be sure the bearing surface is solid, stationary and capable of supporting the intended load. - Before entering the platform, ensure that all outriggers have been properly installed and all leveling jacks are fully extended and bearing weight. - Check to be sure the chassis is level according to the bubble level indicator on the chassis and all wheels are completely off the ground.
-Note: the platform will not release from its docked position unless each outrigger is in its proper position, fully extended and bearing weight.
+- Be sure the bearing surface is solid, stationary and capable of supporting the maximum ground force of 341 lbs. - Before entering the platform, ensure that all outriggers have been properly installed and all leveling jacks are fully extended and bearing weight.

+Check to be sure the chassis is level according to the bubble level indicator on the chassis and all wheels are completely off the ground.

+NOTE: The platform will not release from its docked position unless each outrigger is in its proper position, fully extended and bearing weight.